 By implementing features on webpages such as tooltips, auto-populating fields at checkout, or even something as simple as remembering search results when a user goes back to the results page, by giving the user the idea that they are in control it creates a more enhanced, rewarding user experience.

-The field of User Experience Design isn’t as unfamiliar as most imagine, in fact it is a road well travelled as most of the principles have been implemented into everyday products and benefit us all.
-These are only a few of the many principles in UX Design, but some of the most important.
+The field of UX Design isn’t as unfamiliar as most imagine.
+In fact, it is a road well travelled as most of the principles have been implemented into everyday products and benefit us all.
+This list we've provided are only a few of the many principles in UX Design, but some of the most important.
 If you apply them to your design, you’ll avoid many of the main pitfalls that other designers encounter with their designs and let the user complete their journey with a positive feeling and return to do it all again.